awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 ## Step 1: Add Metadata Section to AWS SAM Template<a name="serverless-sam-template-publishing-applications-step1"></a>

-First add a `Metadata` section to your AWS SAM template, providing the application information that will be published to AWS Serverless Application Repository\.
+First add a `Metadata` section to your AWS SAM template\.
+Provide the application information to be published to the AWS Serverless Application Repository\.

-Here is an example `Metadata` section:
+The following is an example `Metadata` section:

 ```
 Metadata: